Esri/arcgis-runtime-samples-android/java/location-line-of-sight/README.md

 ## How to use the sample

 Tap to turn on the touch event listener and lock in the observer location.
-Tap again to a new target location.
+Tap again to create a new target location.
 A magenta segment on the line means the view between observer and target is obstructed, whereas cyan means the view is unobstructed.

 ## How it works